MILTON — Upcoming Santa Rosa County events and activities are as follows.

 To learn more about how to identify the signs and symptoms of opiate abuse, go to:

 Narconon can help you take steps to overcome addiction in your family.
 Call today for free screenings or referrals at 1-888-824-1621.

 ADDICTION TREATMENT CENTER NOW ACCEPTS CIGNA INSURANCE: The Friary at Lakeview Center is now accepting Cigna Insurance for services.
 The Friary accepts many other health insurance plans including TriCare, and authorization for services is based on medical necessity.

 Addiction treatment is not something that an individual or family should ignore.
 The Friary admissions team is striving to help the community by working with clients to determine their coverages and offer options when insurance won’t fully cover treatment.

 A confidential assessment can be arranged at any time by calling 850-932-9375 or toll free 800-332-2271.
 Visit www.TheFriary.org to learn more about services.

-MILTON GARDEN CLUB MONTHLY MEETING AND PROGRAM: 9:30-11:30 a.m. at the Milton Event Center, 5256 Alabama St. the Milton Garden Club's regular meeting is on the second Tuesday of the month.
-Coffee and socializing starts at 9:30 a.m., program at 10 a.m. and business meeting to follow.
-Everyone is welcome.
+MILTON GARDEN CLUB MONTHLY MEETING AND PROGRAM: 9:30-11:30 a.m. at the Milton Event Center, 5256 Alabama St. Milton Garden Club's next meeting will be on Oct.
+16, the third Tuesday in October just this one month, usually the second.
+The program will on gopher tortoises.
+Coffee and social starts at 9:30 a.m., program at 10am and business meeting to follow.
+Everyone is welcome!
 It is free and open to the public.